drug-design/course/docs/chapters/protein-ligand-binding.md

 ### Design Phase

-The design process can be initiated when sufficient rationales are established for the creation of molecules conforming to the desired requirements.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-ligand-binding/design-phase-66a8bc38'><i class='fa fa-play' aria-hidden='true'></i></button>The design process can be initiated when sufficient rationales are established for the creation of molecules conforming to the desired requirements.
 It aims at the creation of a new molecular entity with optimal binding to the receptor site.

 ![](https://media.drugdesign.org/course/protein-ligand-binding/2_4_0_1.png){: loading=lazy }